HL7NZ/nhi/input/pagecontent/updateName.md

 * _Replace-name errors._
   * _Patient NHI and version number are required._
   * _Version number is incorrect._
+  * _Patient Name Set ID provided is invalid or inactive_
   * _The name already exists for this patient._
   * _The name requested has been removed from the patient record by NHI administration._
   * _name-information-source is required when name is present._